anm/anm.github.com/cycling/latin-america/faq.md

 ### Is it not hard?

 It is hard.
-It is too hot and humid, often boring, and occasionaly a bit uncomfortable, but actually with a Brooks saddle that is very minor.
+It is too hot and humid, often boring, and occasionally a bit uncomfortable, but actually with a Brooks saddle that is very minor.

 <a href="http://www.flickr.com/photos/mm0hai/9256567267/" title="DSCF5067 by